(This article was updated on October 27, 2016.)

 Individual Shared Responsibility

 The ACA also changed the guidelines on when people can enroll in health insurance.
 Before the law, employers set their own enrollment periods while private companies offered varying sign-up dates.
 Now, you can only sign up for health insurance during the annual open enrollment period.
-The sign-up period for 2015 ended in February, but there may be exceptions if you meet certain qualifications and still want to enroll.
-Otherwise, the next enrollment period lasts from Nov.
+The open enrollment period for 2017 lasts from Nov.
 1 through Jan.
 31. If you don’t sign up for health insurance during this period and you don’t qualify for an exemption, then you will pay a fine as part of the individual mandate.

 The individual mandate stems from a concept known as “shared responsibility.”
 In order for insurance to become affordable and for subsidies to work, everyone needs to contribute to the health care system.
 The government instituted the individual mandate, which requires all eligible Americans to obtain health insurance or face a fine for non-compliance.

 The IRS collects the fine when you file your taxes each year.
-This year was the first year that fines were collected, and millions of Americans were caught off-guard by the fee.
+Millions of Americans were caught off-guard by the fee when it took effect in 2015.
 How much can you expect to pay if you don’t sign up for health insurance when you’re eligible?
-In 2015, the fee is the greater of $325 or 2 percent of your taxable income.
+For tax year 2016, the fee is the greater of $695 or 2.5 percent of your taxable income.
 The amount is prorated based on when you lacked insurance.
-That means that when you file your taxes next year, you’ll pay 2 percent of your income for each month that you didn’t have coverage.
+That means that when you file your taxes next year, you’ll pay 2.5 percent of your income for each month that you didn’t have coverage.
+The penalty fine will continue to rise with inflation each year.

 Employers also have a mandate to provide health insurance for full-time workers.
 Small businesses get incentives for offering coverage through the Small Business Health Options Program or SHOP.
 You can read more about the employer mandate by checking out our article on the subject.

-Individual responsibility payments increase each year.
-In 2016, the fee jumps to $695 or 2.5 percent of your taxable income, whichever is greater.
-The amounts will continue to increase based on inflation.
+Individual responsibility payments increase each year based on inflation.
 At some point, individuals will need to decide whether it’s worth it to keep skipping out on health care coverage.
 The benefits of getting covered typically outweigh the negligible cost you save by avoiding enrollment.

 (This article was updated on October 5, 2014)